 Put the jig in its central position, so the gouge flute is facing up, and adjust the jig angle until the bevel at the nose of the gouge is in best contact with the wheel, and lock it.

-A couple of repetitions to set the wing, then the nose, then the wing and finally the nose again, will home in on the correct jig angle and arm position for that gouge.
+A couple of repetitions to set the wing, then the nose, then the wing and finally the nose again, will home in on the correct jig settings for that gouge.
 Remove the gouge from the jig, and make templates (see below) to fit the jig angle and the arm position that you have established.
 Label them.
 Then you can quickly go back to this setting at any time.

 Changing the grind

 If you want to change the grind of a gouge, you have to keep adjusting the jig and grinding the gouge until the required angles and shape are achieved.
 Then make the setting templates.
 If you know the angles you want, a machinist’s protractor will help get the settings right.
 The variables on the gouge are the bevel sharpening angle; the sweep angle of the wings (the angle at which they are ground back from the nose); and the profile of the cutting edge.
 A fingernail profile with a 50 degree sweep and 50 degree nose bevel angle would be good for a bowl gouge.
 Other angles can be used according to preference or for particular purposes.
 It’s a good idea to have bowl gouges with different grinds.